simplyequipped/library/README.md

 The *forums* service uses `kiwix-serve` to host ZIM content, and is intended for forum content such as [StackExchange](https://library.kiwix.org/#lang=eng&category=stack_exchange).
 ZIM files can be added to *zim-forum/, and then added to the *kiwix/library_forum.xml* library file using *kiwix-manage*.
 This process is handled automatically for recommended content.

 ### Files
 The *files* service uses `python http.server` to host miscellaneous file content.
-Files should be added to *files/*
+Files should be added to *files/*.
+This process is handled automatically for recommended content.

+**Note:** Portable Apps at the end of the *Recommended Content - Files* section should be downloaded manually due to the layout of the Portable Apps website.

 ### Landing
 The *landing* service uses a subclassed `python http.server` instance to host a landing webpage which simplifies downloading recommended content and navigating to the other servies.